The formal theory of relative monads: Relative monads

 While in general we require the generality of skew-multicategories to capture relative monads, it is natural to wonder whether there are situations in which it suffices to consider simpler structures.
 In this section, we shall show that it often suffices to consider a (non-skew) multicategory; in the following section, we shall show that it often suffices to consider a skew-monoidal category.
 In proving the latter, we shall give a conceptual explanation for the skew-monoidal categories of functors studied by \textcite{altenkirch2015monads}.

-First, we observe that, to capture relative monads, it suffices to consider monoids in the underlying right-normal sub-left-skew-multicategory of an associative-normal left-skew-multicategory, which is formed by restricting to those multimorphisms where $\bullet$ may appear only in the first position~(\cf{}~\cref{skew-multicategories-as-generalised-multicategories}).
+First, we observe that, to capture relative monads, it suffices to consider monoids in the underlying right-normal sub-left-skew-multicategory of an associative-normal left-skew-multicategory, which is formed by restricting to those multimorphisms in which the marker $\bullet$ may appear only in the first position~(\cf{}~\cref{skew-multicategories-as-generalised-multicategories}).

 \begin{lemma} Let $\M$ be an associative-normal left-skew-multicategory, and denote by $\M_\rho$ its wide (associative- and) right-normal sub-skew-multicategory.
 Then there is an isomorphism of categories rendering the following diagram commutative.